-I have a proven track record in the DWI field.
-Having taught prosecutors and other defense attorneys how to effectively try DWI cases, I know what it takes to overcome a DWI charge.
-I have handled DWI cases in the Houston area for over 13 years and have even trained police officers on the correct methods to take while conducting a DWI arrest.
+Wes Rucker has a proven track record in the DWI field.
+He has taught prosecutors and other defense attorneys how to effectively try DWI cases and knows what it takes to overcome a DWI charge.
+He has handled DWI cases in the Houston area for over 13 years and even trained police officers on the correct methods to take while conducting a DWI arrest.

 In Texas a person commits the offense of DWI when they operate a motor vehicle in a public place while intoxicated.
 Typically, the State can prove intoxication by showing a person lost the normal use of their mental or physical faculties or by showing they had a blood/alcohol concentration of .08 or higher.